 INSTANT POT CHILI: Chili made easy in your pressure cooker is THE BEST!
 This recipe is the absolute perfect comfort food, packed with flavor, texture, color and a tiny bit of spice.
 Perfect dinner or party food!

-WATCH THIS SUPER QUICK VIDEO TO SEE HOW EASY IT IS TO MAKE CHILI IN AN INSTANT POT!
+WATCH THIS SUPER QUICK VIDEO TO SEE HOW EASY IT IS TO MAKE INSTANT POT CHILI!